Understanding the Differences Between Pipe Relining and Pipe Replacement

 Key Takeaways

-- Pipe relining is an economical and quick method of repairing damaged pipelines.
+- Pipe relining is an economical and fast method for repairing damaged pipelines.

 - The lining of CIPP is utilized in the relining of pipes.

-- Replacement of pipes is expensive and laborious.
+- Replacement of pipes can be costly and lengthy.

-Here’s how it works:
+Here’s how it will work:

 - A technician cleans the pipeline with high-pressure jetting or mechanical cleaning.